 Behaviour & construction

-The AK-47 Kalashnikov’s main selling points are its simplicity and its ability to take a beating.
-The gun was designed to be reliable, easy to use and easy to repair.
-The ruggedness of the rifle makes it the perfect gun for dirty and sandy conditions.
+The AK47's main selling points are its simplicity and its ability to take a beating.
 Its simple firing mechanism means that the gun fails very rarely.
-The service life of Kalashnikov can be from 20 to 40 years, depending on conditions of use.
+The barrel is chrome-lined to improve corrosion resistance and increase the rifle's service life.
+The service life of Kalashnikov can be from 20 to 40 years, depending on the conditions of use.

 Fields of use

 The Soviet government wasn't exactly generous with its royalty payment on his rifles.
-Mikhail Kalashnikov has confirmed that he never made a cent in royalties off of his gun design.
+Mikhail Kalashnikov has confirmed that he never made a cent in royalties from his gun design.
 The government simply took his plans and mass-produced the rifle.
-Kalashnikov supposedly lives off of his modest government pension.
-He has borrowed his name to a few other products, for example to Kalashnikov Vodka, launched in 2004.
-Kalashnikov is, as he sayis, very proud of having designed a workhorse rifle that served the Russian military for so long.
-But he is very unhappy about the role the gun has in terrorist culture, as he created it only to defend the borders of his motherland.
-He realizes that it is not his fault that his AK-47 ended up in the wrong hands
+As he says, Mikhail Kalashnikov is proud of having designed a workhorse rifle that served the Russian military for so long.
+But he is heartbroken about the gun's role in terrorist culture, as he created it only to defend his motherland's borders.